(released August 29, 1997)

 In December 1995, I started working on an improved version of Scape, called Terra.
 This software is easier to use and easier to understand.
 The code is cleaner, and it actually supports some useful features that Scape does not.

-Terra was never actually finished, and I haven’t had time to work on it for the past year.
+Terra was never actually finished.
 However, it should prove quite usable.
 You can find more details in the current documentation for Terra.
-If it sounds interesting, you’re free to download the last snapshot of Terra with the understanding that it is unfinished and may never be finished.
+If it sounds interesting, you’re free to download the last snapshot of Terra with the understanding that it is unfinished.
 You’re free to use it, but you use it at your own risk.

 I have the following software available for download: